khoai23/exam_builder/README.md

 - [x] CSV in utf-8 format cannot be read by Microsoft's Excel; likely requires full conversion to xlsx
 - [ ] Image support is only in solo mode; import image should support inline as default as well
 - [x] Timer for each exam is hardcoded
-- [ ] Redirection for identify is still busted
+- [ ] Redirection for identify is still (relatively) busted
 - [ ] Single manager capable of modifying settings (time limit, range, etc.)
-- [ ] Single manager can export list of student in excel format; should be in the format/order of the original list
+- [x] Single manager can export list of student in excel format; should be in the format/order of the original list
+- [ ] Student ID as key, which is not important considering the redirection